La Catedral and El Tacuari: not much dancing, but there was applause

 Most of the artwork is by Bulacio, who studied art and architecture before turning towards music and tango.
 The resident cat, Tita weaves through the dancers, clearly used to the noise and the crowd.

 The good news was an empty floor.
-The bad news was we had one tanda with each other, and then each had a second tanda with one other person, and that exhausted the available supply of dancers.
+The bad news was that I had two tandas, and that exhausted the available supply of dancers.

 It would be a fantastic place to go as a group.
 The (new) floor is amazing.
 The music is great.
 The environment is wow.
 And we could have the floor to ourselves.
 A plan for another time!